Old Jersey Captive

 "THE MOST NOTORIOUS OF BRITISH PRISON SHIPS" IN THE AMERICAN REVOLUTION: VERY SCARCE FIRST EDITION OF OLD NEW JERSEY CAPTIVE, REVOLUTIONARY SOLDIER THOMAS ANDROS' DRAMATIC ACCOUNT OF HIS IMPRISONMENT ON THE JERSEY

 (AMERICAN REVOLUTION) (ANDROS, Thomas).
 The Old Jersey Captive: or a Narrative of the Captivity of Thomas Andros, (Now Pastor of the Church in Berkley,) on Board the Old Jersey Prison Ship at New York, 1781.
 In a Series of Letters to a Friend… Boston: Published by William Peirce, 1833.
-Small octavo (3-3/4 by 6 inches), original half brown sheep, original yellow paper boards, printed green label; pp. (1-3), 4-80. $2500.
+Small octavo (3-3/4 by 6 inches), original half brown sheep, original yellow paper boards, printed green label; pp. (1-3), 4-80.
+Housed in a custom clamshell box.

 First edition of an extraordinary account of "death and despair that reigned" on the infamous British prison ship stationed in New York's harbor, where captured Revolutionary soldiers such as Andros were brutalized and viewed by the English "as rebels and traitors… in an unjust and wanton civil war," rare in original boards.